Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 A field in Michigan is the last place you would expect to find an animal sanctuary, but that’s exactly what you’ll find when you visit Critchlow Alligator Sanctuary in Athens MI.

-This rescue facility is open to the public and home to hundreds of reptiles from snakes to tortoises to you guessed it: alligators.
+This rescue facility is open to the public and home to hundreds of reptiles, from snakes to tortoises to, you guessed it, alligators.

 This alligator sanctuary in Michigan is a must do for summer activities with kids because there is something fun for all ages, from toddlers to big kids.